jpritikin/coach/content/docs/me/psychoactive/cannabis/_index.md

 [^turkey-hhc]: Turkey wrote, "HHC is considered by many to be the closest alt cannabinoid we have to traditional D9 THC" (p.
 104). 🤦

 [^turkey-cbc]: Turkey wrote, "CBC is currently my favorite cnoid" (p.
 195). 🤦

+[^turkey-cbt]: Turkey wrote, "CBT feels like CBC's more weird and wild cousin.
+Same potentiating effects but with a much less calm and focused feeling" (p.
+223).
+I agree that CBT is CBC's cousin.
+But much less calm and focused feeling?
+I don't notice that. 🤔